zzhangjii/learning-library/workshops/journey4-adw-gsg-oow/LabGuide7.md

 ## Introduction

-In this lab you will scale up your Oracle Autonomous Data Warehouse Cloud (ADWC) service to have more CPUs.
+In this lab you will scale up your Oracle Autonomous Data Warehouse (ADW) service to have more CPUs.
 And you will watch a demo that shows the performance and concurrency impacts of scaling your service online.

 To **log issues**, click <a href="https://github.com/millerhoo/journey4-adwc/issues/new" target="_blank"> here </a> to go to the github oracle repository issue submission form.